DiTo97/alphacodings/README.md

 <img src="resources/benchmark.png" alt="Benchmark results">

-*Figure 1: runtime and memory usage performance against Heaton's original implementation w/ and w/o chunking on varying lengths strings on a 60-second timeout.*
+*Figure 1: runtime and memory usage performance against Heaton's original implementation with and without automatic chunking and SIMD on varying-length strings at a strict 60-second timeout.*

 with and without automatic chunking and SIMD.